 To achieve that aim, there’s a new platform, new engines and all kinds of new on-board and all-round systems technology at play here – all going towards repeating the sort of European sales domination that BMW has produced with some of its executive saloons.

 The transversely engined, predominantly front-drive UKL platform underpins its third series-production model for the BMW Group after the Mini hatchback and 2 Series MPV, and atop sits a body widely rethought for more recognisable SUV looks and significantly better practicality.
+The Chinese market will become the first to benefit from a long-wheelbase version of the X1, although there is no clear indication over whether the UK may ever see an X1 L.

 Among those new engines are the latest three and four-cylinder turbocharged petrols and diesels, many of them providing the obvious performance superiority we’ve come to expect from BMW.
 But will BMW’s other motive trademark be in evidence here, in the shape of truly distinguishing handling appeal to go with that obvious get-up-and-go?